Fraction Calculator

 c) Write a previous answer (new numerator -23) over the denominator 3.

-Multiply both numerators and denominators.
-Result fraction keep to lowest possible denominator GCD(-450, 15) = 15.
+Multiply both numerators and both denominators.
+Then simplify the resulting fraction to its lowest terms GCD(-450, 15) = 15.

 In other words, eighteen fifths multiplied by minus twenty-five thirds equals minus thirty.